j-rasberry/Christmas_Shuffle/readme.md

 ## How to install?

 - Clone git repository
-- Rename .env.bak to .env
+- Rename .env.bak to .env and configure to your current needs
 - Run command 'npm i'. !!Node is required to run this software.!!
 - Run command 'npm start'. !!Node is required to run this software.!!